 - If you’re breastfeeding, chances are you might barely be sleeping or finding time to bathe, let alone finding yourself in a headspace to pre-prepare meals not intended for immediate consumption.

-You know that you’ll feel better tomorrow if you eat quality nutrients for breakfast and/or lunch.
+You know that you’ll be supporting your body for a better tomorrow if you eat quality nutrients for breakfast and/or lunch.
 You know you’ll conquer the day if you’re probably fueled.
 But there are no easy leftovers to throw together, and there is no way you’ll have the time to make a full fledged meal before your day starts tomorrow morning.
 That's when you remember: you have grains!

 The universe is looking out for you.